Next: Common Extensions, Previous: POSIX/GNU, Up: Language History [Contents][Index]

 (see section Major Changes Between V7 and SVR3.1).

-.
+awk.
 (Brian was

 still at Bell Laboratories at the time.)
 This was later removed from

-both his awk
+both his awk and from gawk.

-for Unix-Like Systems).
+gawk for Unix-Like Systems).

-Version 3.1 of gawk
+Version 3.1 of gawk introduced the following features:

-, for non-POSIX systems,
+BINMODE, for non-POSIX systems,

 which allows binary I/O for input and/or output files

-(see section Using gawk
+(see section Using gawk on PC Operating Systems).

-, which dynamically controls lint warnings.
+LINT, which dynamically controls lint warnings.

-, an array for providing process-related information.
+PROCINFO, an array for providing process-related information.

-, for setting an application’s internationalization text domain
+TEXTDOMAIN, for setting an application’s internationalization text domain

-(see section Internationalization with gawk
+(see section Internationalization with gawk).

 awk